dangoldbj/openclaw-simplex/README.md

 openclaw simplex invite create --qr
 ```

 Scan it with the SimpleX app.
-That's it — you're talking to your agent over end-to-end encrypted messaging with no external accounts.
+That's it: your agent is reachable over SimpleX without a public bot account.

 **Upgrade from older `simplex` ids:**